euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Some of the best performances were obtained on a mid-range consumer grade Nvidia GeForce 750Ti thanks to the new *Maxwell* generation chip running as fast as high-end graphics based on the *Kepler* architecture (like the Titan), and literally outperforming both AMD GPUs and the Xeon-Phi accelerator card.
-Programming CPUs in parallel is as easy as programming GPUs via the use of PyOpenCL interfaced with Python, .
+Programming CPUs in parallel is as easy as programming GPUs via the use of PyOpenCL interfaced with Python.

 Acknowledgements